huangxiyao/casci/jenkins-docker/ReadMe.md

 Builds on the Jenkins image and adds plugins that the CAS team finds useful in building Continuous Delivery (CD) pipelines.
 In addition to common Jenkins plugins it includes [Java 7](http://openjdk.java.net), [Git](http://www.git-scm.com), [Maven](https://maven.apache.org) and [Ansible](http://www.ansible.com).
 This is the image you want if you're building a Continuous Delivery pipeline.

 ### Jenkins CAS
-Builds on the Jenkins CD image and adds CAS-specific Jenkins jobs and scripts.
+Builds on the Jenkins CD image and adds CAS-specific settings and data volumes.
 This image is meant for use by the CAS team primarily to support the company separation and the use of Jenkins going forward.

+### Jenkins Data
+Also builds on the Jenkins CD image and provides the data volumes required by the Jenkins CAS image.
+This project is purposely incomplete and requires the addition of scripts, Jenkins configuration and company-specific settings.

 ## Why develop a new Jenkins image?